jasonn85/Skewt/README.md

 # Skew-T²
-### Open-source, iOS app for viewing sounding data and forecasts from NOAA
+An open-source, iOS app for viewing sounding data and forecasts from NOAA

 ## What is a Skew-T Log-P plot?
 If weather is the Matrix, reading a Skew-T Log-P chart is reading the green text.
 Metereologists and glider pilots understand.
 Pilots all should!